HardlyDifficult/Tutorials/Outline.md

 # 2D Platformer Tutorial for Unity 2017

-This is very much a WIP.
-I'm trying to make a tutorial helpful to a range of experience levels.
-Please let me know if you have any suggestions - I'm creating this live at [twitch.tv/HardlyDifficult](https://twitch.tv/HardlyDifficult) or email nick@HardlyDifficult.com

-[TODO some intro]

 [Demo of the game](https://hardlydifficult.com/Kong/index.html) we are creating.

 Target audience: we expect you know some coding and can follow along with C# examples.
 New concepts are introduced along the way to help beginners and intermediate developers.
 No experience with Unity or other game engines is required.

-[TODO image size how to manage this well????] todo review consistent use of GameObject
+This is very much a WIP.
+I'm trying to make a tutorial helpful to a range of experience levels.
+Please let me know if you have any suggestions - I'm creating this live at [twitch.tv/HardlyDifficult](https://twitch.tv/HardlyDifficult) or email nick@HardlyDifficult.com

+TODO
+ - Intro
+ - Image size is all over the place

 # 1) Create a 2D project and layout platforms